Pawnee people: Before metal or horses

-The ancestors of the Pawnees were speakers of Caddoan languages, who had developed a semi-sedentary neolithic lifestyle in valley-bottom lands on the Great Plains.
+The ancestors of the Pawnees also spoke Caddoan languages and had developed a semi-sedentary lifestyle in valley-bottom lands on the Great Plains.
 Unlike other groups of the Great Plains, they had a stratified society with priests and hereditary chiefs.
-Their religion included cannibalism and human sacrifice.
+Their religion included ritual cannibalism and human sacrifice.

-At first contact, they were distributed widely through modern Oklahoma and Kansas, and they reached modern Nebraska about 1750.
-(Other Caddoan-speakers lived to the south, in modern Texas, forming a belt of related populations along the eastern edge of the Great Plains.)
+At first contact, they lived through what is now Oklahoma and Kansas, and they reached Nebraska in about 1750.
+(Other Caddoan speakers lived in the Southern Plains into Texas and Arkansas, forming a belt of related populations along the eastern edge of the Great Plains.)

-Their unfortified villages of well-scattered grass lodges and earth lodges reflected an assumption that large raiding parties would not arrive without warning; their inhabitants could not rapidly co-ordinate defense against a large party of enemies.
-The Pawnees, with the Wichita and Arikara, were the only Caddoan groups to survive the era of iron, firearms, and horses, and they all did so by forming compact villages on high ground and surrounding them with ditch and wall defenses.
-Most of the year was spent in these well-insulated homes, but many would go on communal deer hunts several days' travel from their homes.
-Some would even hunt buffalo, though without horses this was difficult and dangerous.
+They lived in spacious villages of grass lodges and earth lodges.
+These were unfortified, reflecting an assumption that large raiding parties would not arrive without warning.
+They did not need to rapidly coordinate defense against a large party of enemies.
+The Pawnees, with the Wichita and Arikara survived European encroachment, and they all adapted to forming compact villages on high ground and surrounding them with ditch-and-wall defenses.
+They lived most of the year in these well-insulated homes, but many would travel on multi-day communal deer hunts.
+Many also hunted buffalo, which, before the induction of horses, was challenging and dangerous.